 Tourist cards and the derecho de no inmigrante

 All visitors, regardless of nationality, need a valid passport and a tourist card (or FMM – Forma Migratoria Múltiple).
 The only exception applies to visits of less than three days to the 20km, duty-free strip adjoining the US border, into which you can come and go more or less as you please (though you still need a passport or photo ID).
-Visitors entering by land and passing beyond this Zona Libre (you’ll be sent back at a checkpoint if you haven’t been through customs and immigration) are also required to pay a M$294 derecho de no inmigrante entry fee, payable at a bank.
-Some land crossings have a bank at the border post, otherwise you’ll need to go to a bank (any bank) to pay it before you leave the country.
+Visitors entering by land and passing beyond this Zona Libre (you’ll be sent back at a checkpoint if you haven’t been through customs and immigration) are also required to pay a M$295 derecho de no inmigrante entry fee, payable at a bank.
+Some land crossings have a bank at the border post, otherwise you’ll need to go to a bank to pay it before you leave Mexico.

 Most people officially need a passport to pick up their tourist card, but for US and Canadian citizens entering by land, all that’s required is proof of citizenship (an original birth certificate or notarized copy, for instance, or naturalization papers), along with some form of photo ID (such as a driver’s licence).
 Passports are still best, however.

 A tourist card is valid for a single entry only, so if you intend to enter and leave Mexico more than once you should pick up two or three.
 On the card, you are asked how long you intend to stay.
 Always apply for longer than you need, since getting an extension is a frustrating and time-consuming business.
 You don’t always get the time you’ve asked for and at land borders with Belize and Guatemala, they sometimes only give fifteen or thirty days (though they may give you more if you specifically ask).
 Immigration officers sometimes ask to see bank statements or other proof of sufficient funds for your stay, especially if they judge that you do not look sufficiently wealthy (or are from a developing country).